kareemalgalaly/adc-side-channels/README.md

 - ngspice (version 44 or later)
 - verilator
 - yosys
-- x-server (XQuartz or Xpra on Mac)
+- x-server (XQuartz or Xpra on Mac) or a linux machine
 - python (version 3.10 or later)
   - pytorch
 - bash